PDAL/PDAL/doc/workshop/generation/batch_processing/batch-processing.rst

 You might have spotted that this pipeline doesn't have any input or output file references, or a value for the output spatial reference.
-We will be adding those at the command line, not within the actual pipeline and using the substitutions syntax to do this.
+We will be adding those at the command line, not within the actual pipeline and using the substitutions syntax to do this:

  .. code-block:: powershell